wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_getnetworkhashps.md

 ---
-title: dash:getnetworkhashps \[POST\]
+title: getnetworkhashps - Dash
-description: Returns the estimated network hashes per second based on the last nblocks.
+description: Example code for the getnetworkhashps json-rpc method. Сomplete guide on how to use getnetworkhashps json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters